 Meanwhile, I’ve got one of these simple hanging toiletry bags that I prefer.
 It’s got plenty of space for what I need, I can hang it up in the bathroom, or in the canopy of the truck, and it keeps my stuff organized, which is about all I ask.

 Such a simple little thing to have a mini flashlight on your keychain, but I use this so much!
-Not just for camping or truck camping, but for day to day life.
+Not just for camping or truck camping, but for day-to-day life.
 It’s surprising how handy it is.
 The batteries last forever, and the slim profile is almost unnoticeable in your pocket.

 Nobody likes to be stinky, but it can be tough to do laundry as often as we should while either traveling or hiking.
 The Icebreaker Merino wool t-shirts are super odor resistant and can be worn for many days longer than their synthetic counterparts.
 Check out my more detailed overview of the pros and cons.

 I’d be remiss if I didn’t mention my book, Big Travel, Small Budget: How to Travel More, Spend Less, and See the World.
 It’s available in paperback or Kindle and will certainly inspire and inform any future adventurer or globetrotter.
-It has more than 130+ reviews on Amazon now.
+It has more than 145+ reviews on Amazon now.

 I have the ENKNIGHT Money Belt which I grabbed on Amazon.
-It’s a pretty comfortable, nice fitting money belt with three big pockets where you can stash, money, passports, or even use it for running since it will fit a cell phone and has a hole to pass the earphone cable.
+It’s a pretty comfortable, nice-fitting money belt with three big pockets where you can stash, money, passports, or even use it for running since it will fit a cell phone and has a hole to pass the earphone cable.

 While I don’t love money belts, you can’t really deny their importance, especially if you are traveling in more developing countries, or even in Europe where pick-pocketing is so common.

 Know someone who loves to play or has always wanted to teach themselves to play guitar?
-I picked up the Hofner Travel Guitar which is ultra portable, plays great, and is affordable.
+I picked up the Hofner Travel Guitar which is ultra-portable, plays great, and is affordable.
 Read more about my travel guitar setup here.

-A Few More Gift Ideas for Travelers
+A Few More Gift Ideas for Specific Travelers

 For the hiker in your life, check out my favorite gear for trekking and hiking.

 For the road tripper, check out these awesome products that made my life easier while living out of my truck for the better part of a year.
-From an awesome food thermos, to multi-functional chargers, to a super comfortable portable bed–it’s nice to have a few creature comforts on the road.
-Or pick them up one of these must read road trip books.
+From an awesome food thermos to multi-functional chargers, to a super comfortable portable bed–it’s nice to have a few creature comforts on the road.
+Or pick them up one of these must-read road trip books.